pbrdmn/brd.mn/src/articles/mentors/index.md

 ### The challenges

-Moving out of my tech lead role, the first hire was to be my replacement.
+Hiring had now become my responsibility.
+As I was moving out of my tech lead role, the first hire was to be my replacement.

 However, this was quickly followed by one of the other tech leads leaving and I quickly found that hiring had become a significant proportion of my time.
 I was writing business case documents, reviewing position descriptions and spending several hours each week with interviews.
 I was supported by a great HR team and was soon able to fill these positions and support the onboarding of the new tech leads into their teams and products.

 Another challenge I faced shortly after taking the management role was around team dynamics and psychological safety.
+Just as I had to learn this, I also needed to explain and demonstrate this to my teams.

 ---